 On January 1, 2015, the State of Ohio passed new regulation in regards to subdivisions and new lots.
 In summary, bare lots less than five acres require a soil evaluation to be completed prior to health district approval and lots with existing dwellings will require a sewage system report as mentioned above.
-All lots less than five acres must be submitted on the realty request form with a fee of $50.00.
-A pamphlet of these regulations can be found by clicking on this link.
+All lots less than five acres must be submitted on the Realty Inspection Request Form, along with the applicable fee.
+A pamphlet of subdivision regulations can be found by clicking the Subdivision and New Lots link below.

 Once the required documents and site inspections are conducted, a report noting observations will be prepared for the requestor.
 For more information visit the following links: